bacdillon/UiPath-RPA-Testing/README.md

 Use Studio to create, design, and map test cases and execution results to requirements and defects.

 # Application Testing
-Through data-driven testing, you can run the same test using different data variations within a single test case.
-For a use-case scenario
+Through data-driven testing, run the same test using different data variations within a single test case.
+Here is the use-case scenario.

+The following activity packages

+* UiPath.System.Activities
+* UiPath.UIAutomation.Activities
+* UiPath.Testing.Activities